GobindAnand/website-for-company/README.md

 This repository has been created especially for HacktoberFest 2020!
 ## Collaborating
 1. Fork this repo
-2. Clone it onto your PC.
+2. Clone it onto your PC
 3. Make the changes and open a PR